fortanix/sq-dsm/README.md

 that we depend on a number of C libraries, which must be present along with their development packages.

+Besides being a Rust crate, we also provide a C API, and bindings to other languages.
+We also consider the needs of packagers in times where distribution support for packaging Rust projects is not yet mature enough to handle a project like Sequoia.
+Therefore, we provide a `Makefile` to simplify building, testing, and installing Sequoia.

+To build Sequoia, simply execute `make`.
+To run the test suites, execute `make test` (or use the `check` alias).
+To install Sequoia, use `make install`.
+The latter target honors `PREFIX` and `DESTDIR`.
+Finally, to return your source tree to its pristine state, run `make clean`.

-To build Sequoia, you need a Rust toolchain and a few libraries.
-You can install the needed libraries with one of the following commands:
+To build Sequoia, you need at least Rust 1.32.0 and a few libraries.
+Please see below for OS-specific notes.

-Debian:
+### Debian

+You can install the needed libraries with the following command:

     $ sudo apt install git rustc cargo clang make pkg-config nettle-dev libssl-dev capnproto libsqlite3-dev